cuneytdogru/ngx-entity-store/README.md

     ```

 ## Entity Adapter Methods
-You can use the below methods to modify states of the entites:
+You can use the below methods to modify states of the entities:
 ```typescript
     select(id: string): Observable<T | undefined>;
     addOne(entity: T): void;